lemire/clhash/README.md

  carry-less multiplication and SSE instructions.
  Best used on recent x64 processors (Haswell or better).

+For details, please see the research article:

 Daniel Lemire, Owen Kaser, Faster 64-bit universal hashing using carry-less multiplications, Journal of Cryptographic Engineering (to appear) http://arxiv.org/abs/1503.03465

+## Requirements

 Please do not try to compile and run this software on legacy hardware (x64 processors before Haswell), it will either fail to work or be slow.
 It should be able to port the code to other architectures such as ARM or POWER processors but performance is unknown at this point.
 And, yes, this means that CLHash is *not* portable hardware-wise.

- Compile option: if you define BITMIX during compilation, extra work is done to pass smhasher's avalanche test succesfully.
-Disabled by default.

 If your compiler is not C99 compliant... please get better one.

 ## Usage